 Advanced Computer Vision (3 Credit Hours)

 This is an Advanced Computer Vision course which will expose graduate students to the cutting-edge research in Computer Vision.
 We will discuss research papers on diffusion models and their applications to image synthesis, super-resolution, object detection, inpainting, etc.

 Computer vision has been very active area of research for many decades and researchers have been working on solving important challenging problems.
 During the last few years, Deep Learning involving Artificial Neural Networks has been disruptive force in computer vision.
 Employing deep learning, tremendous progress has been made in a very short time in solving difficult problems and very impressive results have obtained in image and video classification, localization, semantic segmentation, etc. New techniques, datasets, hardware, and software libraries are emerging almost every day.
 Deep Computer vision is impacting research in Robotics, Natural Language understanding, Computer Graphics, multi-modal analysis etc. One of the most important and impactful works during the last decade has been GAN (Generator Adversarial Network), which has enabled researchers to produce very realistic images and videos.
 Recently, very different approach employing diffusion models have been proposed, through which high quality and high-resolution images have been generated which are even better than images generated by GAN.
 The basic idea in diffusion models is to gradually diffuse an image by adding random noise, such that all information in the image is removed and it becomes a pure noise.
 This process is called forward diffusion.
 In the backward diffusion, a noisy image is gradually de-noised such that it becomes a realistic image.
 A neural network is trained employing samples from training distribution to estimate the noise or parameters of noise distribution.
 During inference (backward process) new realistic looking images can be generated by sampling this distribution.
-This course will focus on transformers.
+This course will focus on diffusion models.

 - Projects: 50%